uicperformance/bufcounts/README.md

 ### memalign the bufs
 Instead of malloc, try using memalign.
 Pay attention to the heap size output from the malloc approach, vs. the output from the memalign approach.
 Try to figure out why memalign uses so much more memory than malloc.

+Why does the item count run so much faster now?

 ### statically allocate the bufs separately
 Instead of memalign, try sticking the bufs in a statically allocated, separate array, and having the buf pointer in the item point to the appropriate item in this array.

 How does the performance of this compare to the performance of the memalign version?
-How does the time per count compare to the buffer update now?
+Is there a statistically significant difference?
+What if you update ARRAY_SIZE to 128 instead of 32?
+Now you should see a substantial difference.
+Why does the memalign vs array allocation only make a big impact for ARRAY_SIZE 128?
+Once you form a hypothesis, try `perf stat -M Cache_Misses`.
+It measures a handy group of counters.
+Also, see if your hypothesis can predict something about ARRAY_SIZE 64.

 ## Multi-threaded